Tommy Koh: Early life and education

-Koh was born in Singapore on 12 November 1937.
+Koh, the eldest of three sons, was born in Singapore on 12 November 1937.
 His father was originally from Tong'an, Fujian and his mother was from Shanghai.
 He attended from Serangoon Secondary School and Raffles Institution before graduating from the University of Malaya in Singapore (now the National University of Singapore) with a Bachelor of Laws with first class honours degree.

 He subsequently went on to complete a Master of Laws degree at Harvard University, where he was classmate with Ngiam Tong Dow, and a Graduate Diploma in criminology at the University of Cambridge.

-He was conferred a full professorship in 1977.
-Koh was awarded honorary Doctor of Laws degrees from Yale University and Monash University.
+Koh was conferred a full professorship in 1977.
+Koh was awarded honorary Doctor of Laws degrees from Yale University, Monash University, and the National University of Singapore.
 He has also received awards from Columbia University, Stanford University, Georgetown University, the Fletcher School of Law and Diplomacy at Tufts University, and Curtin University.